Why the Big Four have lost business loans market share

 "With Prospa and these short-term loans, it just suits my business so much better because I’m paying it off sooner.
 I don’t have to go through that whole long period of a loan."

 When the Commission's report was produced, only Westpac was offering unsecured business loans.
 Now, ANZ and NAB offer unsecured business loan options.
-Commonwealth Bank's BetterBusiness loan still requires security, but it also offers other unsecured financing options, such as an overdraft and line of credit.
+Commonwealth Bank's BetterBusiness loan still requires security, but it also offers other unsecured business financing options, such as an overdraft and line of credit.

 However, for Avsar, she wouldn't recommend anything else but Prospa or something similar to it for other small business owners.